 First and foremost, I will answer the question that I know is on everyone’s mind… what are the requirements for the Palladium card?

-The JPM Palladium Card doesn’t have a specific annual spending threshold you need to meet like the AmEx Centurion has, but rather it has an even tougher requirement… you need to have a private banker in order to qualify!
+The JPM Palladium Card doesn’t have a specific annual spending threshold you need to meet like the AmEx Centurion has, but rather it has a rather tough requirement… you need to have a private banker in order to qualify!
 It’s only offered to private banking clients of the JP Morgan Private Bank, Investment Bank, Treasury Services or Commercial Bank.

 If you’re thinking about becoming a Private Bank client, good luck with that!
 According to Barron’s, the average client has $30 million at their bank!
 For this reason, the J.P.
-Morgan Palladium Card annual fee is only $595… that’s nothing considering the value of the metal alone is greater than that.
+Morgan Palladium Card annual fee is “only” $595.

-As my contact at Chase explained, they don’t need to charge an annual fee in the thousands like AmEx Centurion does, because the average Palladium cardmember already has $30 mil invested at their bank and that’s how they can afford to practically give away the card to ultra high net worth individuals.
+As my contact at Chase explained, they don’t need to charge an annual fee in the thousands because the average Palladium cardmember already has $30 mil invested at their bank and that’s how they can afford to practically give away the card to ultra high net worth individuals.

 What are the benefits?

 The benefits guide (book) is a staggering 57 pages long so I won’t go into great detail for every one of the benefits, but I will list all of them below: